 A critical step toward success is getting the right people in place.
 You want a migration team that:

 Generally, these are people who already work closely with your website and content day to day.
 That might mean web writers, content managers, marketing specialists, developers, UX experts, project managers, or people with a similar role.

 The number of people you need to migrate a website depends on:

 For most higher ed websites, you need a migration team of three to five people.
 While it is possible for one person to migrate a very small website (dozens of pages), for an entire institution’s website, this is rarely efficient.
 Unless content migration is your passion and purpose, you will sacrifice quality if you try to spend 40 hours a week manually migrating content.
 In comparison, two people spending 20 hours a week each on migration will result in better work with fewer mistakes.

 On the other end of the spectrum, it can be tempting to assemble a much larger migration team.
 This will be especially true if you have a large website, a tight deadline, and the resources to bring more people into the process.
 However, more people does not necessarily translate to faster work.
 Larger migration teams require far more coordination and management to be successful.
 In other words, if you have more than five people, you risk having too many cooks in the kitchen.

 Scripted or automated migration can look, on the surface, like a great time saver.
 However, there are many cases in which manual migration is going to save you a lot of time and effort.
-We’ll address this in greater detail in Part Two of this post.

 Shannon Lanus Director of Content Strategy and Services As Director of Content Strategy and Services, Shannon Lanus works to make sure great content and amazing design co-exist in every mStoner project.
 She crafts persuasive digital stories for our clients that are informed by their business goals as well as mStoner’s market research and effective audience engagement methods.